I believe in being honest, Brewster. No bullshit. I'm stuck with you. But... we're gonna have some fun.

 A few smaller conditions come with it, but they're meant to avoid Loophole Abuse: Brewster can't have any assets after the challenge (except for anything he owned before it began), he can't tell anyone what he's doing or why, he must get value for the services of anyone he hires, he can only spend a predetermined small percentage on charities and gambling, and he can't buy expensive goods and then destroy them or give them away to avoid having assets.

-In the 1985 film, Brewster finds a loophole to purchasing assets: he buys a rare stamp, then mails it.
+In the 1985 film, Brewster finds a loophole to purchasing assets: he buys a rare stamp, then uses it to mail a letter.
 Since he used it for its intended purpose, he didn't technically didn't give it away or destroy it.

-He also buys several bottles of very rare (read: expensive) and drinks it (original intended purpose); rents his old AAA ball club and fixes up the park for an exhibition game with the Yankees (improving a rented property), and books local TV time on his own dime, to protest both mayoral candidates (legitimate value for service).
-When the people want to elect him, he declines because the $60,000/year job would be considered an asset derived from the inheritance.
+He also buys several bottles of rare, expensive wine and drinks them (original intended purpose); rents his old AAA ball club and fixes up the park for an exhibition game with the Yankees (improving a rented property), and books local TV time on his own dime, to protest both mayoral candidates (legitimate value for service).
+When the people want to elect him, he declines because the position's salary would be considered an asset derived from the inheritance.

 Some acquaintances of the late Edwin P. Brewster, not knowing why his grandson was squandering the inheritance, were entertaining the idea of imposing conditions to their heirs.